tamada/totebag/cli/README.md

 Arguments:
   [ARGUMENTS]...
 List of files or directories to be processed.
-                  '-' reads from stdin, and '@<filename>' reads from a file.
+                  '-' reads form stdin, and '@<filename>' reads from a file.
                   In archive mode, the resultant archive file name is determined by the following rule.
                       - if output option is specified, use it.
                       - if the first argument is the archive file name, use it.